petervdn/notivuecation/README.md

 * `addMethodsToVue`: Whether the `notify`, `alert` and `confirm` methods should be added to the Vue instance.
 Default: `true`.
 * `componentName`: Name of the default component.
 Default: `'notivuecation'` .
 This defines the element name you should use for the component: `<notivuecation />`
-* `getButtonForEscape`: A function that gets the notification-data as argument and returns the button (or nothing) that will be used when pressing the escape key.
+* `getButtonForEscape`: Can make the escape-key close a notification in certain cases.
+A function should be set (which receives the notification-data as argument) that returns the button that will be used when pressing the escape key.
 The default will make the key work in two cases: the cancel button for a `confirm` call, or the single button when there is only one.
-If you don't want it to do anything, you can nullify the property: `{ getButtonForEscape: null }`.
+If you don't want the escape key to do anything, you can set the property to null.